 Another way the narcissist behaves in this stage is by ghosting, which is when they simply disappear without any explanation and become incommunicado.

-The victim may be left feeling unworthy of the narcissist.
+The victim is left feeling unworthy of the narcissist.
 They may begin to doubt their self-worth and may succumb to overthinking and despair.

-“They left me beacuse I’m wasn’t good enough.
+A narcissist’s victim in the discard stage often blames themselves, “He left me because I wasn’t good enough.
 I’m not good enough for anyone.
 I am good for nothing.”

-Narcissistic Rivalry is defined as narcissists’ tendency to protect themselves from a negative self-view by belittling others (antagonistic self-protection).
+Narcissistic Rivalry is a narcissist’s tendency to “inferiorize” others and make themselves seem superior.
+It protects them from building a negative self-view (antagonistic self-protection).

-The final stage of the narcissistic abuse cycle is hoovering.
+The final stage of each narcissistic abuse cycle is hoovering.

 Hoovering is the narcissist’s way to try to return you into the relationship, promising to change and promising to never hurt you again.